paschmann/changd/README.md

 ###

-Changd is a open source web monitoring application and a free alternative to ChangeTower.com, Hexowatch.com and other SaaS based solutions.
+Changd is a open source web monitoring application and a free alternative to ChangeTower.com, Hexowatch.com, and other SaaS-based solutions.
 Changd can currently be used for automated monitoring visual site changes (screenshots), XPath's or API's.

-Changd is developed using Typescript, React and AntD for UI and the API/backend is written in JS and running on Node.js.
-I developed Changd because I wanted a free website monitoring solution which I could host locally and have full control over.
+Changd is developed using Typescript, React and AntD for UI, and the API/backend is written in JS and running on Node.js.
+I developed Changd because I wanted a free website monitoring solution that I could host locally and have full control over.

 Changd has multiple configuration options and screenshots can be stored on Amazon S3 or locally.
 Notifications can be sent using your own SMTP service or Amazon SES.